 Program Educational Objectives

-The Educational Objectives of the Mechanical Engineering program offered at the Daytona Beach Campus are that, within a few years of graduation our alumni are expected to:
+The Educational Objectives of the Mechanical Engineering program offered at the Daytona Beach Campus are that, within a few years of graduation, our alumni are expected to:

-- be established as engineers, researchers, and entrepreneurs in the aerospace, aviation, automotive, robotics, energy, biomedical, or related/emerging fields; and
+- Be established as engineers, researchers and entrepreneurs in the aerospace, aviation, automotive, robotics, energy, biomedical or related/emerging fields; and

 Student Outcomes